Benefits Investigation Support

 WARNINGS AND PRECAUTIONS

-Infusion Reactions – DARZALEX® can cause severe infusion reactions.
-Approximately half of all patients experienced a reaction, most during the first infusion.
-Infusion reactions can also occur with subsequent infusions.
-Nearly all reactions occurred during infusion or within 4 hours of completing an infusion.
-Prior to the introduction of post-infusion medication in clinical trials, infusion reactions occurred up to 48 hours after infusion.
-Severe reactions have occurred, including bronchospasm, hypoxia, dyspnea, hypertension, laryngeal edema and pulmonary edema.
-Signs and symptoms may include respiratory symptoms, such as nasal congestion, cough, throat irritation, as well as chills, vomiting and nausea.
+DARZALEX® can cause severe and/or serious infusion-related reactions including anaphylactic reactions.
+In clinical trials (monotherapy and combination: N=2066), infusion-related reactions occurred in 37% of patients with the Week 1 (16 mg/kg) infusion, 2% with the Week 2 infusion, and cumulatively 6% with subsequent infusions.
+Less than 1% of patients had a Grade 3/4 infusion-related reaction at Week 2 or subsequent infusions.
+The median time to onset was 1.5 hours (range: 0 to 73 hours).
+Nearly all reactions occurred during infusion or within 4 hours of completing DARZALEX®.
+Severe reactions have occurred, including bronchospasm, hypoxia, dyspnea, hypertension, laryngeal edema, and pulmonary edema.
+Signs and symptoms may include respiratory symptoms, such as nasal congestion, cough, throat irritation, as well as chills, vomiting, and nausea.
 Less common symptoms were wheezing, allergic rhinitis, pyrexia, chest discomfort, pruritus, and hypotension.

-To reduce the risk of delayed infusion reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
+To reduce the risk of delayed infusion-related reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
 Patients with a history of chronic obstructive pulmonary disease may require additional post-infusion medications to manage respiratory complications.
 Consider prescribing short- and long-acting bronchodilators and inhaled corticosteroids for patients with chronic obstructive pulmonary disease.

-Interference with Serological Testing - Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive Indirect Antiglobulin Test (Indirect Coombs test).
-Daratumumab-mediated positive indirect antiglobulin test may persist for up to 6 months after the last daratumumab infusion.
+Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive Indirect Antiglobulin Test (Indirect Coombs test).
+Daratumumab-mediated positive Indirect Antiglobulin Test may persist for up to 6 months after the last daratumumab infusion.
 Daratumumab bound to RBCs masks detection of antibodies to minor antigens in the patient’s serum.
-The determination of a patient’s ABO and Rh blood type are not impacted.
+The determination of a patient’s ABO and Rh blood type is not impacted.
 Notify blood transfusion centers of this interference with serological testing and inform blood banks that a patient has received DARZALEX®.
 Type and screen patients prior to starting DARZALEX®.

-Interference with Determination of Complete Response – Daratumumab is a human IgG kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
+Daratumumab is a human IgG kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
 This interference can impact the determination of complete response and of disease progression in some patients with IgG kappa myeloma protein.

-Please see full Prescribing Information.
+Please click here to see the full Prescribing Information.